Some Amazing Health Benefits of Green Tea

 Research at the University of Strathclyde, in Glasgow, Scotland, points toward this as reported in the HuffPost, Canada (see sources below).

 Green tea helps in protecting against cancer.
 The October 2004 issue of the journal of Pharmacy and Pharmacology reports that green tea polyphenols improve the efficacy of cancer drugs while the August 2004 issue of Cancer Letters reports that green tea reduces the negative side effects of cancer drugs.

 Green Tea and the Heart

-Green tea reduces risk of heart disease as it lowers cholesterol and triglycerides.
+Green tea reduces the risk of heart disease as it lowers cholesterol and triglycerides.
 High cholesterol and triglycerides are indicted in atherosclerosis.
 Consumption of 3 cups of green tea a day cuts down the risk of heart attacks by as much as 11%.

 Drinking 5 cups of green tea also lowered the risk of death from chronic vascular disease and stroke by 23%-62% in women and by 12%-42% in men.
 Women interestingly were better protected.
 A study in Japan published this report in the September 2006 issue of JAMA.

-The catechins in green tea make the blood thin thus preventing formation of blood clots and thereby reducing the risk of strokes.
+The catechins in green tea make the blood thin thus preventing the formation of blood clots and thereby reducing the risk of strokes.
 EGCG also protects the heart muscle from damage in those with acute coronary artery disease.

 Green tea also helps in faster recovery after a stroke or heart attack as it reduces heart cell death.
 It also protects the brain cells and reduces brain damage following a stroke.